Vezető: Györke Ágnes, habilitált egyetemi docens

 Research activity, brief description of profile:

-Our project explores cosmopolitanism's ethical and cultural dimensions in a translocal theoretical frame.
-Building on the concept of the periphery in the geographical and social sense of the term, we investigate postcolonial literature, exile fiction, and the notion of East-Central Europe as a cultural and artistic margin.
+Our project explores the ethical and cultural dimensions of cosmopolitanism in a translocal theoretical framework.
+Building on the concept of the periphery in the geographical and social sense of the term, we investigate the portrayal of urban space in postcolonial literature, exile fiction, and the notion of East-Central Europe as a cultural and artistic margin.

 Joint publications to date within the research group: